TanishkDharanidhar/F-03-ID-1110/README.md

 # TEAM:

+T Tanishk Dharanidhar (Team Lead, main game logic, additional features code)

 M Rajkumar Naik (keyboard module, words list, file handling)

-T Tanishk Dharanidhar (team lead, main game logic, additional features code)

-Chandu Chundi (documentation of project , project report, instructions and description of the game)
+Chandu Chundi (documentation of project , project report, instructions, description of the game, error handling)

 # NOTE:
 The files 'main_code_logic.py', 'words.txt' and 'random_word_hint.txt' have to be in the same folder for the code to work.